-Over the past quarter, I’ve been running an experiment based on some general content marketing advice about keeping content fresh.
+Over the past 9 months, I’ve been running an experiment based on some general content marketing advice about keeping content fresh.
 For the veteran readers of the blog who have been here over the past 10 years – thank you! – you’ve likely seen a few blog posts which seem greatly familiar.
 You’re not imagining things; I’ve been refreshing content greater than 3 years old.

 What did I change on the individual pages?
 A whole laundry list of things: